top of page

 Kate and crew

-Boreal Forest Program acknowledges that the location of our program is on Chief Drygeese Territory in the Akaitcho Region, the traditionary territory of the Yellowknifes Dene First Nation.
+Boreal Forest Program acknowledges that the location of our program is on Chief Drygeese Territory in the Akaitcho Region, the traditional territory of the Yellowknifes Dene First Nation.

 Image by roya ann miller